ethereum-optimism/design-docs/protocol/op-contracts-manager-single-release-redesign.md

 ```

 ### New OPCM Deploys
-Now OPCM is not proxied and therefore not upgradable.
+Now, OPCM is not proxied and therefore not upgradable.
 This is by design though as we want to release a new OPCM for each new L1 smart contract release.
 ```mermaid
 flowchart LR
     A[Any Account] -->|call| B[OPCM - op-contracts/v1.3.0]